Skip to main content

 Who are the Instructors and Coaches?

-Instruction and coaching is provided under the direction of LSC, US Sailing, and Royal Yachting trained and certified instructors and coaches.
-The instructors and coaches enjoy working with youth sailors, love to sail and have years of experience racing and sailing a wide range of sailing craft.
+Instruction and coaching is provided under the direction of LSC, US Sailing, and Royal Yachting Association trained and certified instructors and coaches.
+The instructors and coaches love to sail and have years of experience racing and sailing a wide range of sailing craft.

 Boats